rackerlabs/rackspace-how-to/content/cloud-servers/supported-operating-systems.md

 Rackspace Public Cloud provides the following supported images.
 On the same date that a distributor updates an operating system (OS), Rackspace updates services to support the OS update.
-We continue to support earlier versions of the OS for a limited amount of time after the OS update.
+We continue to support earlier versions of the OS for a limited time after the OS update.

 We do not support OSs that are marked as EOL (end-of-life) by its distributor.